kadena-io/kadena-docs/docs/Chainweaver-Support.md

 ![kadena chainweaver icon](../assets/deb/deb_chainweaver.png)

 !!! warning "Help"
-      See the <a href="../troubleshoot#debian-installation-issues" target="_blank">Troubleshoot Page</a> if you encountered issues installing the .deb
+      See the [Chainweaver Troubleshoot](../troubleshoot-chainweaver#debian-installation-issues) page if you encountered issues installing the .deb

 ####**.ova for Windows, Linux, and Mac**

-* First, make sure that you have [virtualbox](https://www.virtualbox.org/wiki/Downloads) installed as this virtualisation app is required to run the OVA.
+* First, make sure that you have [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed as this virtualisation app is required to run the OVA.

 * Download the .ova from <a href=“https://www.kadena.io/chainweaver" target="_blank">https://www.kadena.io/chainweaver</a>.